fedir/ghstat/ratings.md

 * The most popular project is `facebook/react`
 * The newest project is `spider-gazelle/spider-gazelle`
 * The project with more commits is `rails/rails`
+* The project with biggest average contribution period is `hypercube1024/firefly`
 * The project with more tags is `meteor/meteor`
 * The project made by most notable top contributors is `facebook/react`
 * The project with best errors resolving rate is `totaljs/framework`
 * The project with more commits by day is `rails/rails`
 * The project with the most active community is `vladfaust/prism`
-* The best project (taking in account placements in all competitions) is `phoenixframework/phoenix`
+* The best project (taking in account placements in all competitions) is `laravel/framework`

 [Detailed cross-language frameworks statistics with ratings](https://github.com/fedir/ghstat/blob/master/stats/all_frameworks.csv)